“Goldstein Maicu. Vilele moderne. Constanța. 1931–1940” – cartea care ajută la renovarea caselor ale căror povești le spune

 Somehow, we expected this outcome.
 Since you were little, I wondered what it would be like for you to one day rise to the leadership of this city that I have cherished so much, that I left behind and rediscovered much later: chaotic, dynamic, and challenging.

 In essence, the signs were already present.
-One summer morning, you proclaimed, “Today, I am the mayor!
-Come to my office,” and you invited us to the edge of the balcony, determined, dressed in diapers and a red t-shirt.
+One summer morning, when you were still in diapers, you went out on the 7th floor terrace of our apartment and proclaimed, “Today, I am the mayor!
+Come to my office,” and you invited us to the back of the terrace, determined, in your red t-shirt.
 We laughed, but somehow it felt fitting.
-You were only two and a half years old, and we were still living on Splai, in the “block with the gods,” where the Dâmbovița River flowed sadly through a canal lined with concrete walls.
+You were only two and a half years old, and we were still living on Splai, in the “block of flats with the gods,” where the Dâmbovița River flowed sadly through a canal lined with concrete walls.

 Now you have reached the age I was that day.
 Much has changed in the meantime.
 I wonder what changes you will bring.